The Challenges of Dams in Cold Climates

 - And many more

 An optional field tour will take place on Friday, September 22, to a dam removal project just north of Anchorage.
 The project involves the demolition of the 61-foot high concrete Lower Eklutna Dam.
 The tour also includes a visit to a smaller dam on the glacial Upper Eklutna Lake in a scenic glacier-carved valley.
 The lower reservoir is filled with sediment, and the dam is obsolete. is intended to reestablish a salmon run in the Eklutna River.
-At the time of the field trip, the dam should be nearly demolished, and will be in the process of being wrapped before the winter freeze.
+At the time of the field trip, the dam will be about 50% demolished.

 The field trip will leave the Hotel Alyeska at 8:00 a.m. and will return to the hotel by 4:00 p.m.
 Arrangements will be made for those with rental cars to leave their cars in Anchorage during the tour, and/or to take participants at the Anchorage airport by 3:00 p.m.

 Note: USSD reserves the right to cancel the field trip for any reason, including inadequate attendance, weather, or site conditions that might affect the ability to tour the site.
 If the site tour is not possible, USSD will give as much advance notice as possible, and may be able to arrange a visit to cultural sites in the area in lieu of the site tour.

 The beautiful Hotel Alyeska in Girdwood, Alaska, is located just 40 miles SE of Anchorage and the Ted Stevens Anchorage International Airport.

 The hotel is nestled in the Chugach Mountains on Alaska’s south central coast.
 Discounted group tram tickets will be offered during the Workshop for only $20 (regular price $29).
 Take the 60-person gondola ride to the bar and restaurant at the top of the mountain, or to enjoy the gorgeous views from the observation deck.